johanna-rodriguez/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach: must iterate through every single item in an array without stopping. forEach doesn't automatically return a new array. return statement is optional.

+.map: needs the return keyword (whatever we return is included in the new array). call back each element, index and returns each in turn. used for manipulating or replashing data. doesn't manipulate the original array.

 2. Explain the difference between a callback and a higher order function.

+Higher order functions receive other function as arguments.
+Callback functions are passed into higher order function as arguments.
+HOF receive/callback functions are passed in.

 3. Can you explain what a closure is and how you used it in the counter function?

+They give us the ability to put functions together.
+It's the ability to acces functions from a parent level scop even after the parent function has been terminated.
+When a function reaches into the outer scope to grab a value, that's when a closure happens.

 4. Describe the four principles of the 'this' keyword.

+* Window/Global object binding: 'this' will return the window or the global object in node, or undefined in strict mode.
+* Implicit Binding: When the function is invoked, look to the left of the dot, that's this refer to.
+* New binding: When a function is invoked as a constructor function using the new key word 'this' points to the new object that's created.
+Simply put, A constructor function is a function that returns an object.
+It's an object creator.
+We use them a lot in JavaScript, and they lend themselves to a paradigm called object-oriented programming.
+* Explicit binding: We explicitly assign the 'this' keyword using call apply or bind.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.